koii-network/docs/quickstart/command-line-tool/task-node-cli.md

 ## Stake Tokens

-To stake tokens on a task, select the "Stake tokens on a task", add the task ID of the task you want to stake on and enter the amount you want to stake.
+To stake tokens on a task, select the "Stake tokens on a task", add the task ID of the task you want to stake on, and enter the amount you want to stake.

 ```bash
 ✔ Enter the path to your wallet … /Users/<YOUR_HOME>/.config/koii/id.json